 18/05 - Hill is the only player who United wish to retain who has still not re-signed.
 He claims that "recent developments" have caused him to withhold his signature.

 20/05 - The club announces that Hill has re-signed.

 23/05 - Newcastle sign Cowdenbeath centre-forward Duncan Lindsay.
-He has played 129 successive games for the club.
-He has been a regular scorer in his four seasons at the club. he is 5' 8" and 11st 7lb.
+He has played 129 successive games for the club and has been a regular scorer in his four seasons there.
+He is 5' 8" and 11st 7lb.

 24/05 - Hughie Gallacher signs for Chelsea in Glasgow.
 The fee of £10,750 is the highest ever paid for a single player.
 He will get an accrued share of benefit and it is believed has been well treated in other directions.